Science is taught as a subject in its own right in the Pre-Prep from PP1 onwards.

 Collaboration with teaching staff and pupils from the Prep and Senior Schools/Sixth Form means that pupils also benefit from a wealth of expertise and resources.
 For example, Pre-Prep pupils are invited by our Prep pupils to the annual Science Fair where they demonstrate their scientific projects and experiments to the younger children.

-Cross-curricular links between Science and other subjects such as Literacy or Mathematics are encouraged whenever possible.
+Cross-curricular links between Science and other subjects such as Literacy or Numeracy (Mathematics) are encouraged whenever possible.
 Science Day is very popular and involves a variety of workshops and shows that are delivered by external companies.
 Trips to the Natural History Museum, visits from scientists and naturalists and annual events such as Science Day also help to bring the subject to life.